Updated 2025 Cap Casualty Candidates For All 32 Teams

 Dallas Cowboys

-Steele gets a bad rap with Cowboys fans at times but in the grand scheme of things around the NFL, he is a solid starting right tackle, particularly in the run game even if there are hiccups in pass protection.
+Steele gets a bad rap with Cowboys fans at times but relative to the rest of the NFL, he is a solid starting right tackle, particularly in the run game even if there are hiccups in pass protection.
 Heโ€™s due $14 million in cash this coming season and the Cowboys will be far more concerned with that number than the paltry $4.6 million in cap savings.
-If there was an alternative on the roster, maybe it would be different, but for now I would be surprised if the Cowboys cut Steele.
+If there was an alternative on the roster, maybe it would be different, but for now, I would be surprised if the Cowboys cut Steele.

 Miami Dolphins